open-mmlab/mmagic/docs/en/tutorials/customize_losses.md

 # Tutorial 4: Customize Losses

 `losses` are registered as `LOSSES` in `MMEditing`.
-Customizing losses is similar to customizing any other models.
+Customizing losses is similar to customizing any other model.
 This section is mainly for clarifying the design of loss modules in our repo.
-Importantly, when writing your own loss modules, you should follow the same design, so that the new loss module can be adopted in our framework without extra efforts.
+Importantly, when writing your own loss modules, you should follow the same design, so that the new loss module can be adopted in our framework without extra effort.

 ## Design of loss modules